Hammarn/1MB335/Lab5.md

 ---
 ## REPORT

-Pairwise alignment tutorial: submit answers to euestions 9, 11, 14.
+Pairwise alignment tutorial: submit answers to questions 9, 11, 14.

-Multiple alignment: Submit answers to questions 1 through 10.
+Multiple alignment: submit answers to questions 1 through 10.
 For Question 9, submit the alignment only if you could not show it to a teaching assistant.
 Submit the completed Table 1.

 Submit the script from Step 2c as a .py file.